AnthraDevarajan13/AnthraDevarajan13/README.md

 ### Hi there 👋.
 This is Anthra Devarajan.
-Student at Vellore Institute of Technology, Chennai
+Pre-final year student at Vellore Institute of Technology, Chennai

 <hr>
 <!--